-Joseph P. Redden is an Assistant Professor of Marketing at the Carlson School of Management.
+Joseph P. Redden is an Associate Professor of Marketing at the Carlson School of Management.
 He received his Ph.
 D. in Marketing from the Wharton Business School, University of Pennsylvania; MBA from the Fuqua School of Business, Duke University; and BBA Accounting, BS Computer Science from the University of Kentucky.
 Professor Redden joined the faculty of the Marketing Department in 2008.

 He is currently focused on researching how to prevent satiation with repeated experiences, and how to help consumers extract more enjoyment without changing the product.
 His original work in this area, “Reducing Satiation: The Role of Categorization Level,” won the American Marketing Association’s 2007 John A. Howard Doctoral Dissertation Award and the 2008 Robert Ferber Award based on a publication in the Journal of Consumer Research.
 He was also chosen as a Young Scholar for 2013 by the Marketing Science Institute.